GerhardR/kfusion/README.md

 Install
 -----

+Use CMake to create build files for your platform.
+Some tips and tricks
+- On Windows, make sure to use a 64-bit version of GLUT
+- On Apple OSX, set CUDA_HOST_COMPILER to /usr/bin/g++

-To get started, tweak the Makefile for your setup and have a look at kfusion.h to set some defines to adapt to your compute capabilities.
+On Unix/OSX platforms, tweak the Makefile for your setup and have a look at kfusion.h to set some defines to adapt to your compute capabilities.
 Then make.

 Todo